ipalubski/gizmo-vdep-mod/README.md

 This is a patch to the current publicly-available version of GIZMO (http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html).
-It adds isotropic and anisotropic velocity-dependent SIDM cross section as well as an evolving 3-component Baryon Disk Potential.
+It adds isotropic and anisotropic velocity-dependent (Yukawa-like potential) SIDM cross section as well as an evolving 3-component Baryon Disk Potential.

 New Compilation time flags for the SIDM scattering are: